Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 ## Tokenizers

-The machine learning models used BERT tokenizer pretrained on Hinglish data for getting embeddings of length 768 from input sentences.
-The embeddings were then compressed to 64 length embeddings which were finally used by the model.
+The machine learning models and lstm models used BERT tokenizer pretrained on Hinglish data for getting embeddings of length 768 from input sentences.
+The embeddings were then compressed to 64 length embeddings which were finally used by the models.

-The deep learning models used a different approach to tokenization.
+The rest of the deep learning models, BERT, mBERT and LLama 3.1 8B Instruct models used their respective pretrained tokenizers.

 ### Detailed Model Descriptions